 9. Carver Bank: Best for Small Business Banking

-Of course, you also want to think about all the other elements that you would consider for your personal banking needs.
-These include low fees, online banking capabilities and an intuitive mobile app, early availability of your direct deposits, and a high-yield savings account.
+- Account features and fees: Even a values-aligned bank needs to work for your everyday banking.
+Compare monthly fees, minimum balances, ATM networks, online banking capabilities and an intuitive mobile app, early availability of your direct deposits, and a high-yield savings account.

 Global Alliance for Banking on Values (GABV)

-The Global Alliance for Banking on Values (GABV) is a worldwide network of socially responsible banks committed to ESG values.
-GABV banks focus on three pillars:
+The Global Alliance for Banking on Values (GABV) is an international network of banks committed to using finance for positive social, environmental, and economic impact.

 Community Development Financial Institutions (CDFIs)